Water Working Group

 More Extreme Precipitation Results in Flooding, Water Quality, and Health Problems

 Groundwater, stream, and lake flooding pose risks to human health by compromising septic and sewage systems and contaminating drinking wells.
 Floods also increase contaminant transport, harm infrastructure and shoreland vegetation, increase erosion and runoff, and reduce water quality.
+Pumping or diverting water from one waterbody to another to alleviate flooding enhances the risk of spreading aquatic invasive species.

 Aerial view of flooding in a rural neighborhood